MonteiroGavin/AdvancedPrograming-BlackjackProject/README.md

-# CS 2300 Modulee 1 Open Ended Project Gavin Monteiro:
+# CS 2300 Module 2 Open Ended Project Gavin Monteiro:
 Blackjack:
     My program runs the card game blackjack, with one player inputs.
 The player versus a dealer and who ever's hand is closest to 21 after drawing cards, without going over, wins.
 This program uses many Module one concepts such as:
-- Enumerated types: for both card rank and suit, initializing them as Rank and Suit
-- Overloaded operators: For printing cards
-- Class separation: With all classes in the program
+- Has-A class relationships:
+  -
+- Is-A class relationships:
+  -
 # Bugs
 At the moment, no bugs are currently present.
 I did have to use break for some of my input validations that could probably work without using that but I was having trouble finding a good way to do so.